-ypmaster# cd /var/yp ypmaster# make hosts The new YP slave server's data bases should be set up by copying the files from the YP master server.
-To do this, log in to the new YP slave and set up the YP environment as described in Section 2.3 for the automatic procedure and Section 2.4.2 for the manual procedure.
+Set up the new YP slave server's databases by copying the files from the YP master server.
+To do this, log in to the new YP slave and set up the YP environment as described in the Guide to System and Network Setup for the automatic procedure and Section 2.3.3 for the manual procedure.

 After you have added a server to the domain, you need to propagate the YP maps from the YP master server to the new slave.
-See Section 2.7 for a description of how to propagate YP maps.
+See Section 2.6 for a description of how to propagate YP maps.

-2.8.2 Removing YP Slave Servers from the Domain
+2.7.2 Removing YP Slave Servers from the Domain

 To remove a YP slave server from the domain, begin by modifying the maps on the YP master server.
 You need to remove the server's host name from the ypservers map in the master YP server's default domain.
-For example, the sequence for removing a server named osprey from domain market is:
+For example, the following sequence removes a server named osprey from domain market: